How to Boost Immunity to Conquer Seasonal Affective Disorder Symptoms

 Seasonal Affective Disorder (SAD) is depression the is brought about by the cooler winter months.
 The exact cause of it is unclear, but it’s thought to be related to limited sunlight.
 Sunlight plays a major role in regulating your circadian rhythm, so the shift in exposure time could easily impact your mood, hormone levels, and sleep patterns, throwing your brain and body for a loop (1).
 We’d suggest supplementing with fish oil + vitamin d from nordic naturals.

 Winter creates a perfect storm of conditions that make people get sick.
 The weather encourages people want to stay indoors sharing germs in confined spaces, the cold, dry air compromises your immune system and the shorter days reduce your vitamin D levels.
+So how can you boost immune system naturally?
+Start with getting good sleep.

 The lymphatic system is kind of like your body’s waste water treatment center, and maintaining this system will help you fight off the germs and viruses that are likely to come your way this season.
 This system filters out waste products and dangerous foreign bodies (3).
 In the sauna, heat makes lymph fluid move and expand, excreting toxins through sweat.
 In the cold plunge, lymph vessels contract and force lymph fluid through lymphatic vessels.
 This triggers white blood cells and macrophages to find and destroy any foreign matter that shouldn’t be in your system, kicking colds to the curb!